 5.02 Election of directors and term of office.

 (a) The directors’ term of office (subject to the provisions, if any, of the letters patent or any supplementary letters patent issued to the Club) shall be from the date of the meeting at which they are elected or appointed until the annual meeting next following or until their successors shall have been duly elected or appointed whichever comes first.
 In the case of an ex officio director, he or she shall, subject to the provisions of the by laws, remain in office so long as he or she holds the office by virtue of which he or she sits on the Board.

 (b) Directors, save any ex officio director, shall be elected by the members in a general meeting on a show of hands unless a poll is demanded and if a poll is demanded such election shall be by ballot.
 Subject to the provisions of the by-laws, directors shall be eligible for re-election.

 (c) From time to time in the event of any vacancy however caused occurring in the Board (except through an increase in the number of directors), such vacancy may, as long as there is a quorum of directors then in office, be filled by the directors from among the members of the Club if they shall see fit to do so; otherwise, such vacancy shall be filled at the next meeting of members and any director appointed or elected to fill any such vacancy shall hold office for the unexpired term of the director who ceased to be a director and who caused such vacancy.

-(d) The immediate Past Commodore of the Club shall be virtue of his or her office as such be an ex officio voting member of the Board, subject to the by-laws.
+(d) The immediate Past Chairperson of the board shall be virtue of his or her office as such be an ex officio voting member of the Board, subject to the by-laws.

 (a) if he or she becomes bankrupt;